 J. Andrew Deman’s investigation pairs close reading and quantitative analysis to examine gender representation, content, characters, and story structure.
 The Claremont Run compares several hundred issues of Uncanny X-Men with a thousand other Marvel comics to provide a comprehensive account of Claremont’s sophisticated and progressive gender politics.
 Claremont’s X-Men upended gender norms: where female characters historically served as mere eye candy, Claremont’s had leading roles and complex, evolving personalities.
 Perhaps more surprisingly, his male superheroes defied and complicated standards of masculinity.
 Groundbreaking in their time, Claremont’s comics challenged readers to see the real world differently and transformed pop culture in the process.

 In The Claremont Run, J. Andrew Deman presents truly impressive data and shows the ways one might track how gender is represented in comics using various quantitative measures.
-The author’s qualitative analysis is also well-developed and helps makes the quantitative data relevant for all types of comics scholars.
-As questions about how the genre takes on identity politics become more and more prevalent, analyses like Deman’s, which develop complex syntheses rooted in data, will undoubtedly become foundational.~Samantha Langsdale, coeditor of Monstrous Women in Comics
+The author’s qualitative analysis is also well developed and helps make the quantitative data relevant for all types of comics scholars.
+As questions about how the genre takes on identity politics become more and more prevalent, analyses like Deman’s, which develop complex syntheses rooted in data, will undoubtedly become foundational. ~Sam Langsdale, coeditor of Monstrous Women in Comics

 - Foreword.
 A Danger Room of One’s Own by Jay Edidin

 - Chapter 1.
 Jean, Moira, and the Archetypal “Claremont Woman”